2 years ago

 Invite friends to spend the holidays with you

 These gestures meant more to me than anything.
 Having friends to celebrate with made me feel so much less alone.
 And while nothing will replace having a family, there is something so special about being welcomed into someone’s home to celebrate with them.
-I spent Christmas with Alaina a few times, with friends who didn’t have family nearby, and with Conor’s family after we had only been dating 6 months.
+I spent Christmas with friends and with Conor’s family after we had only been dating 6 months.
 A few years ago, our friends (they’re married so they did have each other) were going to spend Christmas together, so naturally, I invited them to join us at Mimi’s house (with her approval, of course).
 She’s a “more the merrier” kind of person too, and would let me invite everyone I know to her home for Christmas.

 No act of kindness, no matter how small, is ever wasted. – Aesop